bakhras/MixtureDescriptors-II/README.md

       pip install .
       ```
 Option 2: Install from PyPI
-If you prefer to install the package directly from PyPI, you can use the following command.
-Make sure to replace 1.0.1 with the desired version number if needed:
+If you prefer to install the package directly from PyPI https://pypi.org/project/combinatorixPy/1.0.1/.
+You can use the following command, Be sure to replace 1.0.1 with the latest version number as updates become available:

    ```bash
    pip install combinatorixPy==1.0.1